 Overview of Banks in Norway

-Norway (officially the Kingdom of Norway) is a prosperous and a democratic country in Northern Europe, located mainly at the western portion of the Scandinavian Peninsula.
+Norway (officially the Kingdom of Norway) is a prosperous and democratic country in Northern Europe, located mainly at the western portion of the Scandinavian Peninsula.
 Norway has a very high standard of living, a low level of corruption, and a high level of education and health care.
-Norway has achieved these highest standards of living in the world partially by having a large amount of natural resources compared to the size of its population
+Norway has achieved these highest standards of living in the world partially by having a large number of natural resources compared to the size of its population

 Structure of Banks in Norway